SoniAnshika/SoniAnshika-Education-Website-AceUrSelf/README.md

 Back-End using: PHP/MYSQL
 UI Tool: Figma

-Main-features of the website are:
+Main-features of the website are: <br>
 ✅ Responsive Header with toggle menu effect using JavaScript. <br>
 ✅ Responsive Home section using CSS flexbox.<br>
 ✅ Responsive About section using CSS flexbox. <br>